Malvericus/PathPlanning_Algorithms/README.md

 - **RRT is useful for initial solutions but lacks path quality**, making it ideal for dynamic environments.
 - **A*** is the fastest but suffers from sharp turns, making it useful for game AI and simple robotic systems.

-Let us know if you need further refinements or additional comparisons!